Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains

-To the best of the authors' knowledge, only five papers have implemented DRL algorithms to solve the SCIM problem, despite some restrictions.
-More in detail, an \textit{extension} of deep Q-network (DQN) \citep{mnih2015human} has been proposed in \citet{oroojlooyjadid2021deep} to solve (a \textit{decentralized} variant of) the beer game problem.
-The authors revealed that a DQN agent, which basically involves an ANN instead of a Q-table to return the Q-value for a state-action pair, can learn a near-optimal policy when other supply chain participants follow a base-stock policy \footnote{Under a \textit{base-stock policy}, each participant orders in each time step $t$ a quantity to bring its stocks equal to a fixed number $s$, known as the base-stock level, to determine in an optimal way.}.
-Because Q-learning requires a restricted action space cardinality, the authors performed numerical experiments using a $d{+}x$ policy, with $x$ constrained to one of the following intervals: [-2, +2], [-5, +5], and [-8, +8].
+To the best of the authors' knowledge, only few papers have implemented DRL algorithms to solve the SCIM problem, despite some restrictions.
+More in detail, an \textit{extension} of deep Q-network (DQN) \cite{Mnih2015} has been proposed in \cite{Oroojlooyjadid2022} to solve (a \textit{decentralized} variant of) the SCIM problem.
+The authors revealed that a DQN agent, which basically involves an ANN instead of a Q-table to return the Q-value for a state-action pair, can learn a near-optimal policy when other supply chain participants follow a base-stock policy; under a \textit{base-stock policy}, each participant orders in each time step $t$ a quantity to bring its stocks equal to a fixed number $s$, known as the base-stock level, to determine in an optimal way.
+Because DQN requires a restricted action space cardinality, the authors performed numerical experiments using a $d{+}x$ policy, with $x$ constrained to one of the following intervals: [-2, +2], [-5, +5], and [-8, +8].

-Alternatively, \citet{peng2019deep} proposed the VPG algorithm to address a two-echelon supply chain with stochastic and seasonal demand.
+Alternatively, authors in \cite{Peng2019} proposed the VPG algorithm to address a two-echelon supply chain with stochastic and seasonal demand.
 Due to storage capacity constraints, the authors designed a \textit{dynamic action space}.
 As a result, the number of products to ship is determined also by considering the number of stocks actually present in the warehouses.
-To evaluate the VPG performance, three different numerical experiments are presented, and the results show that the VPG agent is able to outperform the ($s$, $Q$)-policy \footnote{The \textit{($s$, $Q$)-policy} can be expressed by a rule: at each time step $t$, the current stock level is compared to the reorder point $s$.
+To evaluate the VPG performance, three different numerical experiments are presented, and the results show that the VPG agent is able to outperform the ($s$, $Q$)-policy employed as a baseline in all three experiments.
+In this context, the \textit{($s$, $Q$)-policy} can be expressed by a rule: at each time step $t$, the current stock level is compared to the reorder point $s$.
 If the stock level falls below the reorder point $s$, then the ($s$, $Q$)-policy orders $Q$ units of product; otherwise, it does not take any action.
-Also in this case, the parameters $s$ and $Q$ are to be determined optimally.} employed as a baseline in all three experiments.
+Also in this case, the parameters $s$ and $Q$ are to be determined optimally.